Item Search

 In addition to item types and filters required in a quick-search, the body of a saved search requires a name.
 There is also an option to enable daily email notifications for new imagery updates.

-• __daily_email_enabled: if set to true, an email will be delivered daily between 00:00:00 and 00:02:00 UTC with an Explorer link to all imagery that meets your search criteria published within the last 24 hours.
-By default, this value will be set to false.
+name: name of the Saved Search__daily_email_enabled: if set totrue, an email will be delivered daily between 00:00:00 and 00:02:00 UTC with an Explorer link to all imagery that meets your search criteria published within the last 24 hours.
+By default, this value will be set tofalse.

 curl -X POST https://api.planet.com/data/v1/searches \